wayneleighton1985-oss/wayne-leighton/README.md

 # Wayne Leighton Books

-A modern, responsive e-commerce website built with Astro, TypeScript, Tailwind CSS, and Snipcart for selling Wayne Leighton's collection of business and leadership books.
+A modern, responsive e-commerce website built with Astro, TypeScript, Tailwind CSS, and Square for selling Wayne Leighton's collection of business and leadership books.
 Content management is handled by TinaCMS.

 <!-- Deployment trigger: 2024-12-16 -->